 Each landlord will have their own tenancy agreement with terms and conditions which set the rules of the tenancy which you will have to sign and follow.
 Some landlords may require a deposit and references.

-When ending your tenancy you must give us no less than 4 weeks' notice, in writing by 12 noon on a Monday.
+When ending your tenancy you must give us no less than four weeks' notice in writing that ends before 12 noon on a Monday.

 As well as your rent you will need to pay: